What is Project Cost Management?

 The Estimate Costs process in project cost management develops a cost estimate for the resources (human and material) required for each schedule activity.
 This includes weighing alternative options and examining risks and trade-offs.
 Some alternatives you may consider are make-versus-buy, buy-versus-lease, and sharing resources across either projects or departments.

 Let’s look at an example of trade-offs.
 Many times software development projects take on a life of their own.
 The requested project completion dates are unrealistic; however, the project team commits to completing the project on time and on budget anyway.
 How do they do this?
 They do this by cutting things such as design, analysis, and documentation.
 In the end, the project might get completed on time and on budget, but was it really?
 The costs associated with the extended support period because of a lack of design and documentation and the hours needed by the software programmers to fix the reported bugs weren’t included in the original cost of the project (but they should have been).
 Therefore, the costs actually exceed what was budgeted.
 You should examine trade-offs such as these when determining cost estimates.
+The project management office sometimes plays an important role for the estimation of cost management in project management.

-Estimate Costs Inputs
+Estimate Costs Inputs:

 Many of the inputs of the Estimate Costs process are already familiar to you.
 However, we’ll look briefly at each one so you can see the key elements that should be considered when creating the project budget.
 Cost management in project management explains the inputs to this process, are as follows: